CanePlayz/HDGraph.Core/README.md

 ## Who am I?

 I'm Jacob, a software developer from Germany.
 I'm currently studying at university and I'm planning on working on this project in my free time.
 I'm still learning C# and .NET, so any help would be greatly appreciated.

+## Why is there a single folder called HDGraph containing everything?

+This is a remnant from the original project and I'm planning on changing it in the future.